 One of the coolest tricks I saw once on TV was a blacklight torch.
 Sometimes you clean your whole house and there is still a stench.
 This can happen because you missed a spot that was invisible to the naked eye.
 This is where the blacklight torch comes in.

 Turn on the torch and shine the UV light across all the corners of your home and you will see unbelievable things.
 It will show exactly where your pet or pest pee stains are and even bed bug fecal matter on your bedding's and mattress.
-An awesome blacklight torch worth checking out is the Escolite flashlight.
+See my favorite blacklight flashlights here.

 Steam cleaning is a great way of getting rid of odors in some areas around your home.
 Use a steam cleaner to get rid of odors on non-fabric surfaces like tiles, granite, metal, and ceramic.
 The reason for this is if you use steam on odors on your mattress, floors, upholstery, and other fabric you could permanently bond protein containing odor-causing particles into the fibers of these items because of the high temperatures in steam and cause the smell to get stuck in your upholstery for a very long time.